bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/op_return.md

 Aaron Van Wirdum: 00:25:11

-That was basically an altcoin that used Bitcoin's proof of work as its security.
+That was basically an altcoin that used Bitcoin's proof of work as its security?

 Sjors Provoost: 00:25:18